Polyconseil/getconf/docs/reference.rst

 .. module:: getconf

-.. class:: ConfigGetter(namespace, config_files=[config_file_path, ...])
+.. class:: ConfigGetter(
+                        namespace,
+                        config_files=[config_file_path, ...],
+                        default_dict={'section':{'key': 'value',...},...}
+                        )

     This class works as a proxy around both :attr:`os.environ` and INI configuration files.

     :param str namespace: The namespace for all configuration entry lookups.
                           If an environment variable of ``<NAMESPACE>_CONFIG`` is set, the file at that path will be loaded.
-    :param list config_files: List of paths of default configuration files to use.
+    :param list config_files: List of paths of default configuration to use.
+You could provide files or directories.
+                              For each directory, every files it directly contain will be imported in alphabetical order.
-                              Provided configuration files are read in the order their name was provided, each overriding previous values. ``<NAMESPACE>_CONFIG`` takes precedence over all ``config_files`` contents.
+                              Provided configuration paths are read in the order their name was provided, each overriding previous values. ``<NAMESPACE>_CONFIG`` takes precedence over all ``config_files`` contents.
+    :param dict default_dict: Dictionary of defaults values that are fetch with the lowest priority.
+Use the same syntax as files.

     .. method:: get(key[, default=''])